 Since this forest type tends to retain surface water all year, the management prescription will be to protect their wetland functions.
 Where possible through restoration activities some of these sites will be restored through the planting of native wetland forest species.
-The forest type can be further broken down into Cypress/Bottomland Hardwoods 3,708 acres and the Bottomland Hardwood type 2,927 acres.
-All of these forested swamps are designated as High Conservation Value Forest (HCVF).
+The forest type can be further broken down into Cypress/Bottomland Hardwoods (3,819 acres) and the Bottomland Hardwood type (2,479 acres).
+The majority of these forested swamps are designated as High Conservation Value Forest (HCVF).